 Try, try and try again.
 This may seem like a very obvious point but it's obvious because it's so useful and true.
 Life, unfortunately, is full of failure.
 The only people who succeed are those who get back up.

-In the Effortless Success course, Jack Canfield tells a wonderful story of a woman inspired to help feed starving children.
+Jack Canfield tells a wonderful story of a woman inspired to help feed starving children.

 One day the woman decided she was going to somehow manifest $30,000 in 30 days.
 While meditating the next morning, a voice inside her said, “Your goal is not big enough”.
 So she upped her commitment to $300,000 in 30 days.